 Higher-Order Components (HOCs) are a powerful pattern in React used to add or enhance functionality in components.
 HOCs are functions that take a component as an argument and return a new component with added behavior, without modifying the original component.
 This pattern promotes code reusability and abstraction, helping developers encapsulate common logic and avoid duplication.

-One well-known example of an HOC in React is React.memo(), which enhances a component by memoizing its rendered output, preventing unnecessary re-renders if the props haven't changed.
+One well-known example of an HOC in React is React.memo() (for React versions less then 19), which enhances a component by memoizing its rendered output, preventing unnecessary re-renders if the props haven't changed.

 An HOC is essentially a function that wraps a component and provides additional functionality.
 This pattern allows you to abstract logic and keep your components clean and focused on their primary role.